neilthomass/Inte/snippets/discord/snippet.md

-# Discord Integration

-> **Connect your application with Discord using webhooks and bot API.
-Send messages, embeds, and manage Discord servers programmatically.**
+Connect your application with Discord using webhooks and bot API.
+Send messages, embeds, and manage Discord servers programmatically.

 Install package: